apoorv-s/Engineering-Toolkit/README.md

 # Maths Toolkit
- Python Implementation of commonly used math techniques
+ Python Implementation of commonly used tools and techniques